ben-allen/locale-extensions/README.md

 1. Currently en-US is the typical untranslated language for software, even though en-US's region-specific formatting patterns differ from those used globally.
 As a result, often text with untranslated UI strings will be displayed in a language accessible to all users who speak English, but with temperatures represented in Fahrenheit, a scale which is confusing and unfamiliar to users from regions that use Celcius.

 2. In many regions both Latin and Arabic-Indic numerals are in common use.
-Users in these regions may find one or the other of these numbering systems unintelligible, and desire content tailored to the numbering system they use.
+Users in these regions may find one or the other of these numbering systems not immediately intelligible, and desire content tailored to the numbering system with which they are most familiar.

 For **client-side applications**, the best way to get these preferences is through a browser API that fetches this information from the different platform-specific APIs.